whatuptkhere/paralleloslam/README.md

 Serial CTS Flow control implemented, triggered by the parallel busy pin, to allow effective transmission at higher baud rates.
 Currently tested up to 9600 bps.

 ### Circuit Diagram
+To be taken as a rough guide.
+Pin assignments in code trump the diagram.
+Jumpers to select baud rate are not implemented but may be done in a future release.
 ![Image](https://github.com/whatuptkhere/paralleloslam/blob/master/circuitdiagram.jpg)

 ### Credits